Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/FRONTEND_UPDATE_GUIDE.md

     let tx;

     if (useKedologDiscount) {
-      // NEW: Use KEDOLOG discount
+      // NEW: Use KEDOL discount
       tx = await swapWithKedologDiscount(
         poolAddress,
         inputMint,